 Issue #4: Aren’t most of the house cleaners are illegal immigrants?
 That means trouble!

 These concerns are all valid, however, that doesn’t mean they are enough to establish that hiring a house cleaner is not a good idea.
-Just like any other decision or investment you make, you have to take risk and being a smart decision maker all you need to do is make sure that what you take are well calculated risk.
+Just like any other decision or investment you make, you have to take the risk and being a smart decision maker all you need to do is make sure that what you take is a well-calculated risk.

 The make or break question is, how well do you make calculated risk?